why choose this course?

 ENTRY REQUIREMENTS

-If your qualifications were gained overseas you will need to confirm what your qualifications are equivalent to for the UK.
+If your qualifications were gained overseas you need to confirm what your qualifications are equivalent to for the UK.
 The UK national agency for international qualifications and skills is the designated United Kingdom national agency for the recognition and comparison of international qualifications and skills.
 It performs this official function on behalf of the UK Government: https://www.enic.org.uk/

 Additional INFORMATION